 With more companies moving from a decentralized “close to the business” design for Order-to-Cash processes to multi-country, regional, or global designs for delivery via Shared Services, the need for setting clear service expectations quickly becomes apparent.
-While the type and complexity of service level agreements (if this term is even used) can vary greatly, the purpose and related benefits from setting clear expectations and responsibilities is the same.
+While the type and complexity of service level agreements (if this term is even used) can vary greatly, the purpose and related benefits of setting clear expectations and responsibilities are the same.

 A recent PeercastTM in Peeriosity’s Accounts Receivable (O2C) research area featured a large consumer products and services company with global operations sharing their experience in designing and administering service level agreements for Order-to-Cash for EMEA (Europe including Russia, Middle East, and Africa), Asia North, and Asia South (including Australia/New Zealand) out of service centers located in the Philippines and China.

-To better understand performance issues, monthly business reviews were conducted to reach agreement on the critical activities that impact service levels and costs.
-The effort included organizing and standardizing internal reports to allow the Order-to-Cash team to generate more accurate and meaningful performance reports to customers.
+To better understand performance issues, monthly business reviews were conducted to reach an agreement on the critical activities that impact service levels and costs.
+The effort included organizing and standardizing internal reports to allow the Order-to-Cash team to generate more accurate and meaningful performance reports for customers.
 The Shared Services teams reached out to the Supply Chain teams in each of the three regions to compare, validate, standardize, and finalize key measures and targets.
 Finally, all proposed measures were reviewed with the Commercial and Finance teams of each business unit.

 The feature company identified three key lessons:

 - Make the service level agreement meaningful, as an effective tool to measure effectiveness with stakeholders, and as a tool for identifying process improvement opportunities.